 How Cardholders Pay for Credit Card Rewards and Benefits

-The good news is that it’s not too difficult to take advantage of some of the better benefits, although issuers will generally require customers jump through a couple of hoops.
-Here are three of the most helpful but overlooked benefits of many credit cards.
+The good news is that it’s pretty easy to take advantage of the benefits, although issuers will generally require customers to jump through a couple of hoops.
+Here are three of the most helpful but overlooked credit cards benefits.
 Be sure to check your agreement to see if your card offers these features, and check in advance before you apply for any new credit cards.

 1. Purchase Price Protection

-If your card offers purchase price protection, you will be able to receive a refund of the difference between the price you paid for an item and a lower advertised price within a certain time frame, usually either 30 or 60 days.
+If your card offers purchase price protection, you will be able to receive a refund for the difference between the price you paid for an item and a lower advertised price within a certain time frame, usually 30 or 60 days.

-Most shoppers have the tendency to forget about shopping for an item once it has been purchased.
-Prices fluctuate all the time, and most people won’t notice if they already possess the product.
+Most shoppers have the tendency to stop comparing prices once an item has been purchased; however, prices fluctuate all the time.
 Using a card with this benefit reduces the risk of overpaying, but only if the buyer continues to monitor prices.

 The best way to find out whether your card offers purchase price protection is to call the customer service phone number on the back of the card, particularly if you don’t like looking through your files and reading your customer agreement.
-It used to be almost guaranteed that an American Express card would offer this benefit, but today, few do.
+Almost all American Express cards used to offer this benefit, but today few do.
 Visa Signature cards generally offer purchase price protection, as do many cards from MasterCard.

-You can get help monitoring price changes using the PriceProtectr app, but you may need to keep in mind that, depending on the rules of the plan offered with your card, you’ll need a print advertisement to qualify for the price protection guarantee.
+You can get help monitoring price changes using the PriceProtectr app, but you might need to print the advertisement to qualify for the price protection guarantee, depending on the rules of the plan offered with your card.

 2. Purchase Protection